sethblack/python-gift-exchange/README.md

 ## Basic Usage

-Pyge has only one required argument and that is the path to a csv file with the people who are participating in the gift exchange.
+Pyge has only one required argument: the path to a csv file with the people who are participating in the gift exchange.
 An example csv file has been provided: [jazz.csv](https://github.com/sethblack/py-gift-exchange/blob/master/jazz.csv).

 ```sh
 $ pyge /path/to/people.csv